jarivizero/website-bugs/README.md

 I strongly recommend you not to exploit or break TOS of any of the following services websites.
+Some of these are not bugs, just exploited oversights.

 # Discord
 A super huge video embed will not load on discord (413 Too large)